rdcron/PopupManager/docs/README.md

 * widthMultiplier: The width of the presented popup realative to the enclosing `PopupManager`(clampped between 0.1 and 1.0).
 * heightMultiplier: The height of the presented popup realative to the enclosing `PopupManager`(clampped between 0.1 and 1.0).
-* touchOutsideDismisses: Boolean that determines if tapping outside the presente popup(in the grayed-out area) dissmisses the popup.
+* touchOutsideDismisses: Boolean that determines if tapping outside the presented popup(in the grayed-out area) dissmisses the popup.
 * presentationMode: An enum value that determines how the popup is presented, details below.
 * popup: A closure defining the popup view to be presented.
 * label: A closure defining the tappable label that will activate the popup.